NomicFoundation/hardhat/docs/hardhat-network/README.md

 ### Running stand-alone to support wallets and other software

-Hardhat Network can run in a stand-alone fashion so that external clients can connect to it.
+Alternatively, Hardhat Network can run in a stand-alone fashion so that external clients can connect to it.
 This could be MetaMask, your Dapp front-end, or a script.
 To run Hardhat Network in this way, run:

 ```
 npx hardhat node